eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 filename = 'Plates_output_simple.csv' #This is simply a string of text

 #Open the file
-infile = open(filename, 'r') # 'r' tells Python we are opening the file to read it, infile is the opened file object that we will be able to read
+infile = open(filename, 'r') # 'r' says we are opening the file to read, infile is the opened file object that we will read from

 #Store the data from the file in a variable
 data = infile.read()